CODAIT/pardata/docs/source/tutorial/create-schema.rst

    Dakota's height history.
 Heights are in centimeters.

-   To the extent possible under law, Dakota have dedicated all copyright and related and neighboring rights to this dataset worldwide.
+   To the extent possible under law, Dakota has dedicated all copyright and related and neighboring rights to this dataset worldwide.
 You should have received a copy of the CC0 Public Domain Dedication along with this software.
 If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.